 14. Taking Medicine abroad.
 The NHS website has some useful information about taking medications abroad.

 Live Better With Cancer have some excellent advice for planning your trip during or after cancer treatment.

 Packing list for a holiday abroad

-· Aloe Vera gel, E45 cream or one of the other good moisturisers for the zapped areas.
+- Aloe Vera gel, E45 cream or one of the other good moisturisers for any sensitive zapped areas.

 - EHIC card

 - Mini travel first aid kit (wound wipes, antiseptic cream, plasters, antihistamines)